SilverPreece/phing-vagrant/docs/pages/VAGRANT.md

 # Issues with Vagrant's --machine-readable mode

 This document is a quick-reference for issues encountered when using the `--machine-readable` flag with the `vagrant` binary.
-At some future point, if time and skills allow, I may contribute fixes to Vagrant itself to clean up the output and fix these edge cases.
+I have begun contributing fixes to Vagrant itself to clean up the output and fix these edge cases.
 This file exists during initial development of the project for ease of reference.

 ## Getting local Vagrant version